 Note that ‘Back’ of any street it listed under the main street name.
+I may have inadvertently included some streets that still exist today.

 - Apple Street, Bolton